StoneLabs/webduino-generator/README.md

 # Webduino Generator
-Python program to automatically create arduino webserver from folder
+Python program to automatically create arduino webserver from folder.
+Supports basically all file types.
+For example: html, js, css, images, and arbitrary binaries.
+Also supports coding cpp functions inside the website files (see input/*.cpp) for example.

 # Usage

 ```
 $ git clone https://github.com/StoneLabs/webduino-generator
 $ cd webduino-generator/
-$ make all
+$ python source/generator.py input
-$ make open
+$ arduino output/main/main.ino

-Or use arduino-cli to upload directly from the shell (linux only)
+Or use arduino-cli to compile and upload directly from the shell (linux only)
-$ make all
-$ make upload
+$ ./uploader.sh
 ```

 ### Note
 Project is WIP.
-Tested on Windows (MinGW) and Linux.
+Tested on Windows (PS) and Linux.